j4rv/hsr-tct/README.md

    - **Final damage**: The addition of all attacks damage times their amount
  - [x] Better explanations
  - [x] Add "Dmg reduction" stat
- - [ ] Add stuff like "Crit dmg taken" on enemies
+ - [ ] Implement stuff like "Crit dmg taken" on enemies
+ - [ ] Implement a way to add break damage on scenarios